Lake Superior and Ishpeming 18: Grand Canyon Railway ownership

 By early 1991, GCR's management was exploring ways to increase public awareness of the railway.
-As a solution, between February 21 and 22, No. 18 pulled GCR's three-car "Hassayampa Special" on the Santa Fe's Peavine mainline from Williams to Phoenix.
+As a solution, between February 21 and 22, No. 18 pulled GCR's three-car Hassayampa Special on the Santa Fe's Peavine mainline from Williams to Phoenix.
 The locomotive was subsequently displayed for two days at the Phoenix Union Station to take part in Phoenix Union Station Days, sponsored by the National Association of Railroad Passengers.
 No. 18 and the special consist returned to Williams on February 26.
+In 1993, No. 18 was photographed in front of the GCR shops alongside No. 29 and the cosmetically-restored Nos.
+20 and 19, before the latter was shipped to Las Vegas, Nevada, for display at the MGM Grand Adventures theme park.

-By the mid-1990s, as a result of GCR's growing popularity, the increasing length of the railway's regular trains were exceeding No. 18's pulling power, which was limited to six passenger cars unassisted.
+By the mid-1990s, following the opening of a hotel and a restaurant adjacent to the Williams depot, GCR's popularity and profitability grew, but the increasing length of the railway's regular trains were exceeding No. 18's hauling capacity, which was limited to six passenger cars unassisted.
+The railway also reduced their yearly steam schedules as their MLW FPA-4 diesels were placed into service for the longer consists.
 In October 1996, the Grand Canyon Chapter of the National Railway Historical Society (NRHS) hosted an event that celebrated Ex-Burlington Route 2-8-2 No. 4960's debut on GCR, and No. 18 performed a doubleheader with No. 4960 during the occasion.
-In August 2002, GCR was the site of that year's NRHS Convention, and No. 18 participated in a night photo session and a photo tripleheader alongside No. 4960 and visiting locomotive Santa Fe 3751.
-By the end of that year, No. 18 had to be taken out of service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection, but GCR officials decided not to return the locomotive to service, due to its low tractive effort.
-The SC-4 was subsequently put on display at the Williams depot, while Nos.
-29 and 4960 continued to pull the railway's trains.
+In August 2002, GCR was the site of that year's NRHS Convention, and No. 18 participated in a night photo session and a photo tripleheader with No. 4960 and visiting locomotive Santa Fe 3751.
+In September, No. 18 had to be taken out of service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection, but GCR officials decided not to return the locomotive to service, due to its low tractive effort.
+The SC-4 was subsequently put on display at the Williams depot, while the railway's trains continued to be pulled by Nos.
+29, 4960, and their diesel roster.